-There was no significant other income or expenses in the financial year 2019.
+There was no significant other income or expenses in the financial year 2020.

-The following disclosures are provided for off-balance sheet contingent liabilities: Letters of comfort and declarations of liability totalling TEUR 394,103 (2018: TEUR 44,103) have been provided, of which TEUR 44,103 was for affiliated companies in connection with borrowing.
+The following disclosures are provided for off-balance sheet contingent liabilities: There are letters of comfort and declarations of liability totalling TEUR 469,103 (2019: TEUR 394,103), including TEUR 119,103 in connection with borrowing by and a letter of comfort for an affiliated company.
 In 2019, VIG Holding gave a commitment to its largest subsidiary, WIENER STÄDTISCHE Versicherung AG, Vienna Insurance Group, to provide capital to increase its ancillary own funds by TEUR 350,000.
 The capital is available for drawing until 31/12/2029 at the latest.
 The Austrian Financial Market Authority provided its approval on 23/12/2019.
+VIG Holding issued a letter of comfort for TEUR 75,000 for its wholly owned subsidiary Central Point GmbH in 2020.